-Doctors soon told Eva and Jeremy they planned to transfer Cassidy to Floating Hospital for Children at Tufts Medical Center for specialized care.
+Doctors soon told Eva and Jeremy they planned to transfer Cassidy to Tufts Children's Hospital at Tufts Medical Center for specialized care.
 Jeremy accompanied Cassidy while Eva recovered from labor and delivery at Lawrence General.
 Via quick Internet research en route, Jeremy says, “I came to the conclusion that she had Treacher Collins syndrome.”

 Mapping Out A Plan